yonna-k/NaturalSelectionSim/README.md

 **Note: If certain parts of the UI appear cut off, switch from the 'Scene' tab to the 'Game' tab, and set the display to 'Full HD (1920x1080)' for the best experience.**
 ## Additional Notes

-This project was my first attempt at implementing Object-Oriented Programming (OOP) concepts in Unity.
+- This project was my first attempt at implementing Object-Oriented Programming (OOP) concepts in Unity.
 Since then, I have continued to improve my skills through my studies in university and have learnt a lot more about OOP and coding in general.
+- The Documentation for this project was completed alongside the coding and is available in the repository ('NEA Documentation').
+This includes Analysis, Design, Technical Solution, Testing and Evaluation phases.